Are Tissue Boxes Recyclable?

 Recycling tissue boxes helps reduce landfill waste and conserves resources such as energy and water that would otherwise be used for manufacturing new products from scratch.
 It also reduces air pollution by reducing greenhouse gas emissions from production processes.

-Similarly, see if you can recycle sticky notes.
+Similarly, see if you can recycle apple boxes.

 Potential Problems with Recycling Tissue Boxes